phaustin/quantecon-example/book/docs/scipy.md

 [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms),
 etc.

-It\'s not really necessary to \"learn\" SciPy as a whole.
+It's not really necessary to \"learn\" SciPy as a whole.

-A more common approach is to get some idea of what\'s in the library and then look up [documentation](http://docs.scipy.org/doc/scipy/reference/index.html) as required.
+A more common approach is to get some idea of what's in the library and then look up [documentation](http://docs.scipy.org/doc/scipy/reference/index.html) as required.